 SECTION 7.
 ADMINISTRATION OF REGULATIONS

-The President, acting pursuant to the authority vested in her as Chief Administrative Officer of Radford University and by these regulations, shall exercise her discretion and authority in such a manner as to insure the proper conduct of the necessary business of the university and the effective utilization and control of the available parking areas and facilities on the campus of the university for the benefit of students, visitors, and employees.
+The President, acting pursuant to the authority vested in him as Chief Administrative Officer of Radford University and by these regulations, shall exercise his discretion and authority in such a manner as to insure the proper conduct of the necessary business of the university and the effective utilization and control of the available parking areas and facilities on the campus of the university for the benefit of students, visitors, and employees.
 The President has delegated to the Vice President Finance and Administration, the Director of University Police, and the Manager of Parking Services the responsibility for the implementation and enforcement of these regulations.

 ARTICLE II: Registration